synetica/enlink-decoder/README.md

 </br>

-# Payload Contents of each enLink Model
+# Payload Contents of each enLink Product

-Each model of enLink device has specific sensors.
+Each enLink device has specific sensors.
 Each sensor exposes one or more data values.
 The **firmware code** is used to determine the sensors in the device.
 Note: the product code is similar to, but not the same as the firmware code.
 The following table can be used to determine the expected values in a uplink message.
 The [KPI](#enlink-kpi-payload-data) values are optional.

 The firmware code is a concatenation of the base model plus the options.